poetapp/documentation/rdd/separate-file-uploads.md

 In the future `author` will be a uri that resolves to a Identity Claim.

 Question: What do we do if a user provides an author as a string?
 Just overwrite it with the data uri and this info is lost?
 We could make it part of the data uri if we make `createAuthorFromPrivateKey` take some extra properties.
-If author gets converted to a name property of the data uri thenclaims can still specificy an author name, sort of like an Identity would accomplish.
+If author gets converted to a name property of the data uri then claims can still specificy an author name, sort of like an Identity would accomplish.

+__A:__ as a user I'd expect the data I send in the `author` field to be saved for future use.
+Your suggestion makes sense to me — adding it to the data URI, the same way we'd add it to the Identity Claim.

 ##### archiveUrl & hash

 Replace `content` with `archiveUrl` & `hash` by uploading the value of content to ipfs and using the resulting hash from ipfs. `archiveUrl` for now will just be the ipfs url of the file: `ipfs.io/ipfs/{HASH}`

-`content` will become a reserved property of claims for frost-api in order to maintain backwards compatible.
+`content` will become a reserved property of claims for frost-api in order to maintain backwards compatibility.
 Content being a reserved property will not respected by the node, the node does not need to know anything about content being reserved for frost-api backwards compatibility.

+__Q:__ is the making of `content` a reserved property a breaking change?
+Does Frost API currently support `content` and will no longer do so?
+Or will it just take the `.content` and assume it is the file to be uploaded to IPFS with the Node's File API?

+When saying `reserved property of claims for frost-api`, is this sensente making reference to Frost API as an application or the exposed API of Frost API?

 ##### Signing